mavryk-network/mavryk-taquito/README.md

 ## Credits

-Special thanks to these libraries, which have been excellent references for developing Taquito
+Special thanks to these libraries, which have been excellent references for developing Webmavryk

 - https://github.com/AndrewKishino/sotez
 - https://github.com/TezTech/eztz